Weather Maps

 The weather map feature requires you to include the com.aerisweather.aeris.maps.AerisMapViewContainer in your layout XML where you would like the map to appear.
-The map includes support for AerisWeather Maps layers (radar, satellite, etc).
-Point data (storm cells, storm reports) and Polygon data (convective, drought, fire).
+The map includes support for Xweather Raster Maps layers (radar, satellite, etc).
+Point data (storm cells, storm reports) and polygon data (convective, drought, fire).
 There are also features to to allow animation of these overlays and more.

 To begin, we need to add the com.aerisweather.aeris.maps.AerisMapContainerView to your layout XML.